 - Possible deposit requirements.
 Most require a minimum deposit of at least $500 to $1,000 to open.

 - Limited access.
-You won’t be able to access the money in your account unless you’re willing to pay a penalty.
+With the exception of no-penalty CDs, you can’t access your money unless you’re willing to pay a penalty.

 When comparing your options, consider these factors that could affect how you save:

 - Interest rates.
 You’ll generally earn higher interest rates with CDs, but consider whether that extra interest is worth restricted access to your money.